Keyboard shortcuts

 import

 The import command is the counterpart to export.
-It allows you to add commands to your library from an external source, such as a file, an HTTP endpoint, or a GitHub Gist.
+It allows you to add commands and completions to your library from an external source, such as a file, an HTTP endpoint, or a GitHub Gist.
 This is the primary way to restore backups or onboard commands shared by others.

 Usage